 How Many People are Killed by Falling Trees Every Year in the U.S.?

 Of all nature’s flora and fauna, trees seem to be among the very safest.
 After all, trees cannot sting or bite us.
 They can’t lay eggs in our floorboards, or peck and scratch at our vulnerable flesh.
 They can’t enter a cut to give us an infection, and they can’t bite down on our ankles and drag us beneath the surface of the ocean.
 They seem harmlessly anchored deep in the ground, still and serene for all time.
 However, while it’s true that trees are perfectly safe in the vast majority of instances, it is possible for trees to collapse or lose limbs, and to injure or even kill in the process.
 It may be a bizarre accident which can only be attributed to natural forces — or it may be a matter of negligent maintenance involving premises liability.
-In this blog post, our Philadelphia personal injury attorneys will take a look at some of the statistics and stories behind tree fall accidents across America.
+In this blog post, our Philadelphia car accident lawyers will take a look at some of the statistics and stories behind tree fall accidents across America.